jpchateau/Interactive-Image/README.md

 $ casperjs test text-element.js --includes=config.js
 ```

-# Contributing
+# Contribute

-Feel free to contribute to this project and make some pull requests.
+Feel free to contribute to this project and open some pull requests.
 The project uses NPM, Grunt, RequireJS, CasperJS and JSHint.

 Here is a list of useful commands: